 Students completing an application are required to:

 - Answer essay questions, which are unique to each year

 - Provide their most recent transcripts (high school or college)

 - Submit a digital photo to be used for publication purposes

 - Submit two letters of recommendation (which can be mailed/e-mailed separately)

 - Provide confirmation of acceptance into post-secondary school (only high school students)

 If you have any questions, please contact the office at 608-244-3373 or email email@example.com.

 The Wisconsin Dairy Products Assn.
 (WDPA) is proud to once again offer the Robert L. Bradley Scholarship, and the Wisconsin Dairy Products Association Scholarship.
 Both scholarships will be worth $2,000 each.

-To be eligible, students must be attending a University of Wisconsin school, and be pursuing a degree in Food Science, Dairy Science or a dairy industry related program.
+To be eligible for the WDPA scholarship, students must be attending a University of Wisconsin school, and be pursuing a degree in Food Science, Dairy Science or a dairy industry related program.
 Eligible students can either be a graduating high school senior or currently attending a post-secondary school program; grad students are not eligible to apply.
 Applications are due at the end of March.
 See more information by following the button below.